COOKIE NOTICE

 • We know that it is important to sequence our curriculum in small steps.
 This will ensure gaps in learning are quickly identified and rapid support is provided.

 • We know that is important for our children to have high aspirations and a strong sense of self-worth and therefore, we place importance on metacognition and development of character.
+Our core value of aspiration is at the heart of this thinking.

 • We know that it is important for our children to have a good vocabulary knowledge to enable them to access age-appropriate learning and therefore, language and vocabulary is a strong feature, with vocabulary identified for learning units.